wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-12.&emsp;I have enjoined you to behave as I behaved, but we must respond to the same Mind to do behave the same way.
+12. I have enjoined you to behave as I behaved, but we must respond to the same Mind to do behave the same way.
 <sup>2</sup>The Mind to which we must respond is the Holy Spirit; the-Holy-Spirit’s Will is for God always.
 <sup>3</sup>The Holy Spirit teaches you how to keep me as the model for your thought, and to behave like me as a result.
 <sup>4</sup>The power of our joint motivation is beyond belief, but not beyond accomplishment.